 Satellite images indicate that Laura has become a formidable hurricane since yesterday evening.
 Deep convection has intensified and become more symmetric, with an eye now trying to clear out.
 An earlier Air Force Hurricane Hunter mission found flight-level winds of 104 kt, along with peak SFMR values of 86 kt, which supported the 90-kt intensity on the intermediate advisory.
 Since that time, however, the cloud pattern has only continued to improve, so the initial wind speed is set to 95 kt for this advisory.
-Notably, the aircraft also recorded that the extent of the hurricane-force winds have increased substantially northeast of the center.
+Notably, the aircraft recorded that the extent of the hurricane-force winds have increased substantially northeast of the center.
 A pair of Hurricane Hunter planes should be in the area within a couple of hours.

-The hurricane has intensified a remarkable 40 kt during the past 24 hours, and there are no signs it will stop soon, with shear remaining low-to-moderate over the deep warm waters of the central Gulf of Mexico.
+The hurricane has intensified a remarkable 40 kt during the past 24 hours, and there are no signs it will stop soon, with shear remaining low-to-moderate over the deep warm waters of the central Gulf.
 Guidance is noticeably higher than before, so the new peak intensity will be raised to 115 kt, and some models are even a little higher.
 Increasing shear is expected to slightly weaken the hurricane close to landfall, so the new forecast keeps the previous 105-kt intensity near the coast.
 Laura will weaken rapidly after landfall, but it will likely bring hurricane-force winds well inland over western Louisiana and eastern Texas.
 In the extended range, there is some chance that Laura re-intensifies as a tropical cyclone off the Mid-Atlantic coast, instead of becoming part of a frontal system, but for now the forecast will stay extratropical at 96 hours and beyond.

 Recent satellite shows that Laura has turned northwestward, now estimated at 13 kt.
 There are no substantial changes to the track forecast to report.
 The hurricane should gradually turn toward the northwest and north over the next day or two as it moves around the western periphery of a mid-level high.
-The models are in very good Free form forecast discussion agreement on the center of Laura moving into extreme southwestern Louisiana or southeastern Texas in about 24 hours, so no changes were made to the previous NHC forecast.
-Later in the forecast period the weakened cyclone should turn toward the east-northeast and move with increasing forward speed while embedded within the mid-latitude westerlies.
-The official track forecast is shifted southward at longer range, not too far from the latest consensus track model predictions.
+The models are in very good agreement on the center of Laura moving into extreme southwestern